wallaceer/m2_warehouse/README.md

 For a manual installation, you can copy the module in your magento app/code.

-In always case, after, remember to launch bin/magento setup:upgrade
+In every case remember to launch the command "bin/magento setup:upgrade"